ArcanaMod/Arcana/src/main/java/net/kineticdevelopment/arcana/core/research/Usage.md

  - `content`: the content of this section.
 The format used for this is based on the type.
 String sections use a translation key, and simply display that text. `\n` may be used in these translations.
 Guesswork sections are WIP.
 Recipe sections use the ID of a recipe JSON.
-(1.12 only supports crafting recipes in JSON files, so cooking recipes instead currently use their own format, described in addendum 1.
-This will be changed with 1.14.)
+(Check addendum 1.)
  - (Optionally) `requirements`: an array of strings that will be loaded as requirements added to this section.

 #### Requirements
-A requirement string is in the following format: `amount*Item ID` OR `amount*domain
+A requirement string is in the following format: `amount*Item ID{arga}` OR `amount*domain::name{args}`.
-::name{args}`.
  The first format refers to item requirements, and the second refers to requirements that have been registered by a mod.
 If `amount` is 1, `amount*` can be omitted.
 If `args` is empty, `{args}` can be omitted.
-Arcana registers `xp`,`guesswork`, and `fieldwork` requirements (although the latter two are subject to change very soon).
+Arcana registers `xp`,`guesswork`, and `fieldwork` requirements (although the latter two are subject to change soon).

 Here're some examples: `minecraft:sponge`, `3*minecraft:stick`, `88*arcana::xp`,
  `arcana::guesswork{0}`.